Best Tips on How to Stay Cool On Summer Camping

 Opt for no-cook camping meals.

-There isn't anything better than meals prepared over the campfire; however, a fire never really keeps you cool in the heat of the summer while setting up camp.
-Meals prepared on the camp stove emit significantly less heat.
-However, no-cook meals are ideal.
-Sandwiches, mixed salads, and cold fried chicken are excellent summer camping meals.
+There is nothing better than meals prepared over a campfire; however, a fire never really keeps you cool in the summer heat while setting up camp.

 Choose high-elevated or wooded areas.